-Utilize Melco Crown Macau's Subconcession to Maximize Our Business and Revenue Potential
+Utilize Melco Crown Macau's Subconcession to Maximize Our Business and Revenue Potential in Macau

-We intend to leverage the independence, flexibility and economic benefits we enjoy as a subconcessionaire to capitalize on the potential growth of the Macau gaming market.
+In Macau, we intend to leverage the independence, flexibility and economic benefits we enjoy as a subconcessionaire to capitalize on the potential growth of the local gaming market.
 As a subconcessionaire, we can, subject to government approval, develop and operate new projects without the need to partner with other concessionaires or subconcessionaires.
 We will consider opportunities as they arise to utilize our subconcession at newly acquired or developed or existing properties.